 3. Learn everything you can about the new sector

 The first question at interview is often about understanding a candidate’s motivation.
 You will not be successful if the first time you think about why you want to move to a new sector is upon being asked that question at interview.

-Application packs will often refer to a corporate plan, corporate strategy and organisational structure.
-If there is no reference to these documents in the application, you can usually find these documents on the corporate website.
+Application packs will often refer to a corporate strategy and organisational structure.
+If there is no reference to these documents in the application, you can usually find these documents on their website.